Srivardhan27/receipe-finder/README.md

-🍽️ Recipe Finder Web App
+Recipe Finder Web App
+This is a simple and responsive web application that allows users to search for recipes by keyword or get a random recipe.
+It uses TheMealDB API to fetch and display meal information, including ingredients, instructions, categories, origin, and video links.

-🚀 Features
+Features
-🔍 Search Recipes: Enter any ingredient or keyword to find matching recipes.

-🎲 Random Recipe Generator: Click a button to get a surprise meal idea.
+Search for recipes by name or ingredient.

+Get a random recipe with one click.

-📋 Recipe Details Modal: View ingredients, instructions, origin, category, video links, and more in a beautifully styled popup.
+View detailed recipe information in a modal popup.

-💡 Clean & Responsive UI: Modern, mobile-friendly design using pure HTML, CSS, and JavaScript.
+Responsive and modern user interface using HTML, CSS, and JavaScript.

-🛠️ Tech Stack
+Technologies Used
-HTML5 – For structure
+HTML5

-CSS – Responsive styling with custom variables and modern layout

-JavaScript – API interaction and dynamic DOM updates
+CSS

+JavaScript

-TheMealDB API – Free open recipe API for fetching meal data
+TheMealDB API